HR Technology, Learning & Development

 • Hiring for the Future: HR must stop solely hiring for current job descriptions and instead prioritize “AI curiosity and learning agility.”
 In customer-facing roles, the human touch remains non-negotiable, requiring HR to strategically identify what can be augmented and what must be preserved.

 • Democratizing Development: Traditionally, intensive coaching is reserved for senior leaders.
-Wolfe reveals that Hyatt is experimenting with AI coaching bots to scale personalized development and insights to employees at every level, ensuring growth opportunities are accessible to everyone, not just those at the top.
+Wolfe reveals that Hyatt is testing with AI coaching bots to scale personalized development and insights to employees at every level, ensuring growth opportunities are accessible to everyone, not just those at the top.

 By balancing the speed of code with the intentionality of the human heart, HR leaders, as demonstrated by Wolfe, can become the strategic architects needed to successfully navigate the crossroads of the AI era.